Hamdy410/A-Student-Portal/README.md

 # For further development
 1. The __Websocket__ protocol is beneficial in accurately and regulatory push new data from the server to the client-side.
 This could enhance the experience of alerts, replies and posts in the system.
 2. __Repetitions__ in the _app.py_ file should be enhanced to make the web app code more concise.
 The checking of users according their identities or the insertion of alerts between two routes (as explained earlier) must allow higher readability for the future
-3. __Jvascript__: Some HTML pages share the same JS code.
+3. __Javascript__: Some HTML pages share the same JS code.
 Searching on the internet, performance might be enhanced if we could add the JS code in separate files that could be cached for later use.
 Also, allowing different pages to share the same file will also enhance performance.
 4. __Jinja2__: After working for some time on the project, I found out that we could extend HTML files (using DJANGO and Jinja2) multiple times.
 Therefore, having the main layout of the page, different nav bars for each identity, and decreasing the number of conditions of one pages might also improve performance.
 5. __Database__: I have tried to develop a concise database.
-The current one handles most cases, however, I find it harder to find the right compatible combination of compactibility and performance in dealing with the fairly limited environment of using sqlite3.
+The current one handles most cases, however, I find it harder to find the right compatible combination of compatibility and performance in dealing with the fairly limited environment of using sqlite3.
 6. __HTML styling__: There is a small issue when the components of the website is smaller than the actual width of the web browser causing an empty space with only the color of the background.

 # Acknowledgements